 Convincing my wife to travel was the easy part.
 Relieving the concern over her tree nut allergy was a bit trickier.
-With a potentially life threatening condition arising from such a simple food, we did not want to take any chances.
+With a potentially life-threatening condition arising from such a simple food, we didn’t want to take any chances.

 Learning enough of each country’s language would be a difficult task for a long-term adventure, and dedicated allergy cards with proper translations can be quite expensive (up to $5 per card).
 Then we discovered the Nut Allergy app for the iPhone, costing 99 cents.

 This app takes those expensive translation cards and digitizes them into one easy to use package.
 Just pick a country via an image of its flag and two sentences appear: “I am allergic to nuts.
 Does this contain nuts?”